 For an authentic Yoga experience, KĀYA curates a selection of traditional disciplines for our members to attend.
 With passion and knowledge, our teachers create a calm, supportive space, and bring enthusiasm and care into every Yoga class across our Melbourne locations.
 Our teachers can adjust each Yoga experience to suit their classes needs or physicality levels so that all yogi’s, from beginner to accomplished, can find peacefulness and challenges within their practice, and a sense of enjoyment.

 Our Yoga Teachers

 Our team of specialist Yoga teachers are dedicated yogi’s who live and breathe their practice.
 They frequently enjoy complete immersion in yoga retreats in places like India and Bali where they can focus on furthering their personal yoga practice, and they bring this knowledge and care into their classes for our members to experience.
 For our Yoga teachers, Yoga is a way of life, and they are a source of inspiration and support for our members.

 The History of Yoga

 With practices dating back to over 3000 years, scholars believe Yoga grew from Stone Age Shamanism, with the primary focus of healing members within the community.
 As the focus of Yoga evolved inwardly to self-restoration, modern lifestyles have left many of us searching for the grounding practices which Yoga can offer.
-The resurgence of Yoga illustrates the need for an oasis in the chaos of daily life, and KĀYA offers Melbourne’s most healing and intensive Yoga classes, complemented by authentic meditation sessions and Yoga for beginners.
+The resurgence of Yoga illustrates the need for an oasis in the chaos of daily life, and KĀYA offers the most healing and intensive Yoga classes in Melbourne, complemented by authentic meditation sessions and Yoga for beginners.

 Our Yoga Classes